akhileshbhatia/workbench-enhancer/README.md

 #### Features to be implemented soon:

- * Add systax highlighting and code completion to textarea in _query_ page as well as _execute_ page.
+ * Add syntax highlighting and code completion to textarea in _query_ page as well as _execute_ page.
  * Ability to group or save _favourite_ queries or snippets as a collection.